 |Changes to CMS anti-kickback rules|

-There is also the Physicians Office version (VistA Office EHR or VOE) of the Office of Veterans Affairs VistA system.
+There is also the Physicians Office version (VistA Office EHR or VOE) of the Department of Veterans Affairs VistA system.
 VOE generally appropriate for implementation in multi-office clinics.
 VistA itself particularly with the enhancements added by DSS, a top program enhancement vendor to the VA is an outstanding system for hospitals and hospital systems.
 Press here for a thorough review of the VOE system.

 The primary advantage of VOE and any other open source software is the fact that there is no software licensing fee for using the software.
 The software is free in other words, although there are potentially significant costs for implementation and maintenance of the systems.